ycy3675001/StanfordCoreNLP-Chinese/README.md

 ### Debian-based Linux

-add the following to `/etc/environment`
+add the following to `/etc/profile` for system wide installation or to `~/.bash_profile` for user installation

 ```
 CORENLP_HOME="/usr/local/StanfordCoreNLP/stanford-corenlp-full-2018-10-05"